DanielleNycole/Linux-to-Manage-File-Permissions-/README.md

 # Linux-to-Manage-File-Permissions
 <h2>Description</h2>

 I was tasked with reviewing and setting file and sub directory permissions within Linux for a fictional organization.
-This was to ensure that those that are authorized to access files and directories are the only ones allowed to in order to help secure the system a little more.
+This was to ensure those that are authorized to access files and directories are the only ones allowed to in order to help secure the system a little more.
 I examined the current file permissions and adjusted according to the requests of the organization.  <br/>

 First, I reviewd the current file permissions in the project directory:  <br/>
 <p align="center">